Freie Universität Berlin

 A research proposal should be clear, coherent and compelling, contain all the key elements involved in the research process and include sufficient information for the committee to evaluate the proposed study.
 The proposal should situate the project's objectives in the context of existing research, debates and literature on the topic.

-6. PDF How to Write a Research Proposal
+6. How to apply for a PhD

 8. PDF IN GERMANY DOING A PHD